-SunPCi 1.2.1 software supports disk partitions on emulated disk files.
-This is a new feature for this version; previous versions of SunPCi did not support partitioning.
+SunPCi 1.2.2 software supports disk partitions on emulated disk files.
+This feature was introduced in SunPCi 1.2.1; earlier versions of SunPCi did not support partitioning.

-To partition an emulated disk, use your favorite disk utility after you install Windows 98 or Windows NT.
+To partition an emulated disk, use your favorite disk utility after you install Windows.
 Windows NT Disk Administrator and Partition Magic by PowerQuest Corporation have all been tested with SunPCi and are recommended disk utilities. fdisk has also been tested, but is not recommended, as it is difficult to use and prone to user error.